utiasASRL/safe_and_smooth/README.md

 ## Installation

-This code was written for Ubuntu 20.04.5, using Python 3.8.10.
+This code was last tested with Ubuntu 20.04.1, using Python 3.10.3

 ### Local install